-- Refer to individual pupil SEND provision plans and/or IPMs to inform short and medium term planning. - Plan interventions or targeted support for individuals or groups of pupils, who may or may not be on the SEND register, closely monitoring and reviewing progress on a half-termly basis and liasing with the SENCo where necessary. - Implement specific targets and promote appropriate learning strategies aimed at enhancing or accelerating learning. - Ensure a consistent delivery of differentiated learning opportunities to enable pupils to improve and consolidate their skills.
+- Refer to individual pupil Educational Health and Care Plans and/or IPMs to inform short and medium term planning. - Plan interventions or targeted support for individuals or groups of pupils, who may or may not be on the SEND register, closely monitoring and reviewing progress on a half-termly basis and liasing with the SENDCo where necessary. - Implement specific targets and promote appropriate learning strategies aimed at enhancing or accelerating learning. - Ensure a consistent delivery of differentiated learning opportunities to enable pupils to improve and consolidate their skills.
 This will include adapting/modifying learning activities and resources to enable pupils to reach their learning goals/targets.